James Printer: King Philip's War

 The second letter is known to have been written by Printer during King Philip's War.
 This letter concerns the ransom for Mary Rowlandson, Mrs. John Kettell, and other colonists held captive by King Philip's men.
 This letter was part of the negotiation for the release of Rowlandson and her fellow captives.
 The letter can be read as an attempt by Printer to mend fences with the English.
-The letter is an extraordinary example of early Native American writing which shows Printers writing skills.
+The letter is an extraordinary example of early Native American writing which shows Printer's writing skills.
 Ironically he later worked as the typesetter for Mary Rowlandson's narrative of her captivity The Sovereignty and Goodness of God published in 1682.

-After the war Printer was granted amnesty, but like the other Christian Native Americans he had to demonstrate his loyalty to the colonists.
-This demonstration likely involved bringing the heads or scalps of anti-English Native Americans with him on his return.
+After the war Printer was granted amnesty.

 Later life

 After King Philip's War, Printer returned to work as a printer in Cambridge.
-He later returned to Hassanamesit and taught there.
-He is described as working as a teacher for five Indian families in 1698.
+He later returned to Hassanamesit and taught there as a leader.
 Following the war Printer advocated for Nipmuck land holdings.
-His son Ami signed the deed in 1727 which sold the last of the tribal lands at Hassanamesit.